spexod/Portal/README.md

 sudo ./init.sh
 ```

-Depending on how you use your computer or if you are on a unix server,
+Depending on how you use your computer or if you are on an unix server,
 you may have to enter your GitHub.com `username` and paste your
 `personal access token`.

 ## Scripts

 All the scripts discussed in the section
-stops several times and waits for the user to hit
+stop several times and wait for the user to press
 any-key to continue.
 The stops happen at critical steps to allow users to read
 any error message before continuing to subsequent steps.
 Use _`control-c`_ in the
 terminal to stop a script at any time for any reason.